doshiprakshal/CS648-Assignment-3/README.md

 #### Part 1

-The goal of this part is to stylize the basic Vecta Corp. web page using some basic CSS selectors and properties.
+The purpose of this section is to style the basic Vecta Corp. web page with some basic CSS selectors and properties.

 #### Part 2

-A more refined version of Vecta Corp. is developed in order to use CSS as much as possible.
+In order to use CSS as much as possible, a more refined version of Vecta Corp. is being developed.